PhysiCell-Tools/python-loader/man/TUTORIAL_python3_matplotlib.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and Matplotlib

 [Matplotlib](https://matplotlib.org/) is the python's plotting backbone.
-It is an old library, matplotlib is not always intutive how to use, but there is no way around.
+It is an old library, matplotlib is not always intuitive how to use, but there is no way around.

 Pcdl's  **mcds.plot_contour** and **mcds.plot_scatter** plotting function
 can take a matplotlib axis object as input